 The Advisor Interest Form provides a vehicle for us to collect full-time faculty or staff members who wish to volunteer as advisors to student organizations.
 If you would like to express interest in potentially serving as a Student Organization advisor, please fill out this form.
 We will get more information about your current position, any areas of interest, and will have a way to reach back out to you when potential student groups are searching or are in need of someone to fill their advisor role for their organization.

 Our Annual Advisors Luncheon is an opportunity for student organization advisors to here what’s up and coming at UA as it relates to resources and policies.
 This event is strongly recommended, as it is often a time for advisors to collaborate with their advisor colleagues and be up-to-date on the things that might impact your student organization.
-This year’s event will be announced soon.

 The Student Organization Handbook and Advisor Resources document provides a detailed outline of contacts, benefits, policies, services, and campus resources relevant to registered student organizations.
 In addition, a special section is dedicated to advisor roles and responsibilities.